ericsunplus/matplotlib_timeline/README.md

             ]
     }

+Various data groups will be provided, each containing milestones and tasks.
+Each group will be depicted in non overlapping y spans.

 ## About the colors
 The default item color is set by `defaultColor`.
 For each milestone or task, you can specify its color separately
 | color specifier | Actual Color  |